duckdb/duckdb-web/docs/api/wasm/extensions.md

 title: Extensions
 ---

-DuckDB-Wasm (dynamic) extextensions loading is modeled after regular DuckDB extension loading, with a few relevant differences due to the difference in platform.
+DuckDB-Wasm (dynamic) extension loading is modeled after regular DuckDB extension loading, with a few relevant differences due to the difference in platform.

 ### Format

-Extensions in DuckDB are binaries to be dynamic loaded via dlopen.
-A cryptografical signature is appended to the binary.
+Extensions in DuckDB are binaries to be dynamically loaded via dlopen.
+A cryptographical signature is appended to the binary.
-Extensions in DuckDB-Wasm are a regular Wasm file to be dynamic loaded via Emscripten's dlopen.
-A cryptografical signature is appended to the Wasm file as a WebAssembly custom section called `duckdb_signature`.
+Extensions in DuckDB-Wasm are a regular Wasm file to be dynamically loaded via Emscripten's dlopen.
+A cryptographical signature is appended to the Wasm file as a WebAssembly custom section called `duckdb_signature`.
 This ensures the file remanins a valid WebAssembly file.
-Current assumption is that this custom section has to be the last one, but this can be potentially relaxed in the future.
+Currently we require this custom section to be the last one, but this can be potentially relaxed in the future.

 ### INSTALL and LOAD

 INSTALL semantic in native embeddings of DuckDB is to fetch, decompress from gzip and store data in local disk.
 LOAD semantic in native embeddings of DuckDB is to (optionally) perform signature checks AND dynamic load the binary with the main DuckDB binary.

 In DuckDB-Wasm, INSTALL is a no-op given there is no durable cross-session storage.
-LOAD will fetch (and decompress on the fly), perform signature checks AND dynamic load via Emscripten implementation of dlopen.
+LOAD will fetch (and decompress on the fly), perform signature checks *and* dynamically load via the Emscripten implementation of dlopen.

 ### Autoloading